antarctica/lantern/docs/exporters.md

 `lantern.exporters.xml.IsoXmlHtmlExporter`

-Extends the [XML Resource Exporter](#xml-resource-exporter) outputting Records as HTML pages with minimal formatting, by applying an XSLT transformation.
+Extends the [XML Resource Exporter](#xml-resource-exporter) outputting Records as HTML pages with minimal formatting by applying an XSLT transformation.
 Intended for easier review of ISO metadata by humans.

 > [!NOTE]